SumoLogic/sumologic-documentation/docs/contribution/index.md

 Doc team members will review and approve your contributions using GitHub.

-1. With your branch pushed to GitHub, create a new [pull request](https://github.com/SumoLogic/sumologic-documentation/compare).
+1. Visit [GitHub](https://github.com/SumoLogic/sumologic-documentation) after pushing your branch.
+You may see an option to Compare and Create a Pull Request for your branch.
+Otherwise, create a new [pull request](https://github.com/SumoLogic/sumologic-documentation/compare).
 1. Select `main` for the base branch.
 Select your branch for the compare.
 1. Click **Create Pull Request**.
 1. Enter the following:

      * Enter a title for the PR.
      * Include an issue number from GitHub or Jira, etc.
      * Describe what changed, new pages, updates.

 1. Click Create Pull Request.